ogallagher/Formal-iOS-Swift-Game/README.md

 #Description
 A difficult platformer with some unique features:
-> Incorporates the device orientation heavily to control in-game gravity
+> Incorporates the device orientation heavily to control in-game gravity (so you'll end up holding your device upside-down more than most apps require)

-> Most features in the levels are controlled by the gravity
+> Most features in the levels are controlled by gravity

 > The avatar can only be moved when touching ground